Monkey Island 2: LeChuck's Revenge: Three phases

 In the second phase of production, output from the initial stage was revised, as the artists and programmers reiterated on and refined their earlier work.
-The sketch-based monochrome graphics were processed through the Photoshop graphics editing software on a Macintosh II computer and thus were reworked into more detailed chromatic images of the game's background scenery.
+The sketch-based monochrome graphics were processed through the Photoshop graphics editing software on a Macintosh II computer, being reworked into more detailed chromatic images of the game's background scenery.
 The basic graphics and animations of the game's cast of characters were created with DeluxePaint Animation and later implemented along with the modified environmental visuals into the then current builds of Monkey Island 2.
-In average, the artists committed up to an entire day to the production of the revised graphics for an in-game scene; by contrast, they required a roughly one-hour timeframe to create the tentative form of the visuals.
-The resultant graphics materials were submitted to LucasArts' marketing department and served as the basis of their work on the game's promotion.
-As part of this effort, LucasArts provided publications such as Computer Gaming World with the then current builds of Monkey Island 2 and screenshots of its gameplay for press coverage.
-Also around this time LucasArts completed the packaging solution for Monkey Island 2: the marketing personnel incorporated still images of the provisional art assets for the game into the design of the reverse side for the product covering.
+On average, the artists spent up to an entire day revising graphics for an in-game scene; by contrast, they required a roughly an hour to create the placeholder visuals.

+The resultant graphics materials were submitted to LucasArts' marketing department to shape the game's promotion.
+LucasArts gave to publications such as Computer Gaming World the latest builds of Monkey Island 2 and gameplay screenshots for press coverage.
+Also around this time LucasArts completed the packaging solution for Monkey Island 2: the marketers put still images of the game's provisional art into the design of the backside of the retail box.
 Concurrently the company organized the exposure of the game at prospective trade shows and the involvement of focus groups in the game's development.
 In June 1991, LucasArts showed Monkey Island 2: LeChuck's Revenge, then temporarily titled The Secret of Monkey Island II, alongside Indiana Jones and the Fate of Atlantis at the Summer Consumer Electronics Show.
 That month, Paul Presley of The One estimated that the game "is still a long way from completion", and later in August, Amaya Lopez of Zero reported that the sequel was to be released for PCs and the Amiga in late 1991.